wong2/chatgpt-google-extension/README.md

 #### Local Install

-1. Download `chrome.zip` from [Releases](https://github.com/wong2/chat-gpt-google-extension/releases)
+1. Download `chromium.zip` from [Releases](https://github.com/wong2/chat-gpt-google-extension/releases).
-2. Unzip the file
+2. Unzip the file.
 3. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
 4. Enable Developer Mode.
 5. Drag the unzipped folder anywhere on the page to import it (do not delete the folder afterwards).